wiragotama/ICNALE-AS2R/readme.md

 **I**nternational **C**orpus **N**etwork of **A**sian **L**earners of **E**nglish (ICNALE) annotated with **A**rgumentative **S**tructure and **S**entence **R**eordering (AS2R)

 ## Description

-The ICNALE-AS2R corpus consists of 434 argumentative essays written by college students from various Asian countries (sampled from the [ICNALE](http://language.sakura.ne.jp/icnale/) corpus).
+This language resource is a collection of English learner essays which are excepted from [ICNALE](http://language.sakura.ne.jp/icnale/), based on two criteria: grammatical error free and moderately scored.
+The corpus consists of 434 essays.
 The corpus includes two layers of annotation.

 - The first layer is an **argumentative structure annotation**.
 In the argumentative structure annotation, sentences are first differentiated into argumentative and non-argumentative components; then, relations are established between argumentative components to form a hierarchical structure of the text.
 We refer the corpus with the first annotation layer as `ICNALE-AS'.